 7. The statue of Goethe, the German Shakespeare

 If you are an inveterate lover of the most romantic Rome, I suggest you carefully explore the gardens of Villa Borghese because it is dotted with some of the hidden treasures you can find in Rome.
-Among them, the monument (in Carrara marble) dedicated to the novelist, playwright and poet Johann Wolfgang von Goethe, one of the most important figures of modern literature.
+Among them, the monument (in Carrara marble) dedicated to the novelist, playwright and poet Johann Wolfgang von Goethe, one of the most relevant figures of modern literature.

 The first writer of the Gardens

-This sculpture is very symbolic because it was the first to be installed in the park to honor a writer who, in this case, had a great bond with the city.
+This sculpture is very symbolic because it was the first to be installed in the park to pay tribute to a writer who, in this case, had a great bond with the city.
 The poet fell in love with the Eternal City, to which he dedicated some beautiful words: "comparing my state of mind when I was in Rome, I have never been happier since".
 Do you feel identified?

 Goethe's monument, which measures no less than 8 meters, was a gift to Italy from Emperor Wilhelm II of Germany.
 Specifically, it was cast in Berlin in the studio of Valentino Casali and was installed in the gardens in 1904, in the presence of King Vittorio Emanuele III.